dc4eu/educational-pilot/eidas-scenarios/scenario2/trust_modes_bridge.md

 ### 1.1 Objectives

-- Enable legal entities to bind EBSI DIDs with X.509v3 certificates.
+- Enable legal entities to bind their EBSI DIDs with X.509v3 certificates.
 - Detail the issuance, sharing, and verification of EAAs in EUDIW.
 - Enhance trust in non-qualified EAAs using EBSI (Scenario 2).
 - Illustrate with the Universidad Carlos III de Madrid.